jameskimmel/ZFS/The problem with RAIDZ.md

 # The problem with RAIDZ or why you probably won't get the storage efficiency you think you will get.
-Work in progress, probably contains errors!
 As a ZFS rookie, I struggled a fair bit to find out what settings I should use for my Proxmox hypervisor.
 Hopefully, this could help other ZFS rookies.
 This text focuses on Proxmox, but it generally applies to all ZFS systems.

-**The whole text and tables assume ashift = 12 or 4k, because that is the default for modern drives.**
+**The whole documents assumes ashift to be the default 12 or 4k, because that is the default for modern drives.**

 ## TLDR
 RAIDZ is only great for sequential reads and writes of big files.
 An example of that would be a fileserver that mostly hosts big files.